 ELT is a relatively new development, made possible by the invention of scalable cloud-based data warehouses.

 Cloud data warehouses such as Snowflake, Amazon Redshift, Google BigQuery, and Microsoft Azure all have the digital infrastructure, in terms of storage and processing power, to facilitate raw data repositories and in-app transformations.

-Although ELT is not used universally, the method is becoming more popular as companies adopt cloud infrastructure.
+Although ELT data pipeline is not used universally, the method is becoming more popular as companies adopt cloud infrastructure.

 ETL vs ELT: How is ETL Different from the ELT Process?

 ETL and ELT differ in two primary ways.
 One difference is where the data is transformed, and the other difference is how data warehouses retain data.

 - ETL transforms data on a separate processing server, while ELT transforms data within the data warehouse itself.

 - ETL does not transfer raw data into the data warehouse, while ELT sends raw data directly to the data warehouse.